Jimmant91/Weather_Dashboard/README.md

 Using the OpenWeather API, I created a functioning weather dashboard that displays the current weather of any searched city.
 A 5-day forecast will also be displayed for searched cities and the searched cities will be set to local storage, creating a list of recently searched cities.
 The HTML is a very basic card structure.
 The was also attempted by looping through JS, but I was able to use more proper information through creating cards in Bootstrap.

+A future update will fix a JS error and allow the listed cities to be clicked and their data to be repopulated.

 ## Demo

 ![Demo](Weather_Dashboard.gif)